-Source: HABIT Baseline and Endline Surveys (March 2018, January 2019).
+Source: HABIT baseline and endline surveys (March 2018, January 2019).
+Viswanathan et al. 2018; 2019.

-Notes: (1) Standard errors clustered at the ward-level reported in parentheses.
-(2) Sample weights
+Notes: Standard errors clustered at the ward level reported in parentheses.
+Sample weights.

-"We do not have water to drink, water is a big problem.
+We do not have water to drink, water is a big problem.
 We need a tanker system here.
 When there is no water, we leave the toilet dirty and cannot use it.
-When we get water, we throw it into the toilet".
+When we get water, we throw it into the toilet. - Male respondent, Nalanda

-To summarise, the increases in toilet use amongst households as well as at the intra-household level is a positive development and is likely to have resulted from contextual factors in the wake of the SBM.
+To summarise, the increases in toilet use amongst households, as well as at the intrahousehold level, are a positive development and are likely to have resulted from contextual factors in the wake of the SBM.
 Despite this, barriers to toilet use persist.
-One barrier to toilet use is attitudinal; changing the way open defecation is perceived will require long-term engagement at the village level.
-Other barriers are non-behavioural in nature and can be addressed by providing toilets at places of work as well as rectifying supply side issues such as water supply and faulty toilet infrastructure.
+One barrier to toilet use is attitudinal; changing the way OD is perceived will require long-term engagement at the village level.
+Other barriers are non-behavioural in nature and can be addressed by providing toilets at places of work, as well as rectifying supply-side issues, such as water supply and faulty toilet infrastructure.